MarissaReitsma/AHEaD-2022/README.md

 #### Risk adjustment, regression, and R

-Our specific project focuses on improving methods used for risk adjustment to improve undercompensation of minoritized racial and ethnic groups.
 This week we will focus on understanding existing approaches for risk adjustment.
 We'll also use time to prepare for starting the simulation study, including reviewing the curriculum on regression and R.

 **Readings**